Anthony Rizzo Player Props: Yankees vs. Twins

 Anthony Rizzo At The Plate

-- In 13 games played this season, he has gone deep in two of them.
+- Looking at the 14 games he has played this year, he's hit a home run in three of them (21.4%), and in 6.7% of his trips to the dish.

-- In five games this season (38.5%), Rizzo has picked up an RBI, and in three of those games (23.1%) he had two or more.
+- Rizzo has picked up an RBI in six games this year (42.9%), with two or more RBI in three of those contests (21.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.